ji-yeon-ing/Mediform-FProject/README.md

 I take pleasure in technical challenges and strive to continuously grow and evolve.✍
 I look forward to working together 😀 to take on new projects and create innovative solutions!!!

+I enjoy cooking, go on a trip, Sing.👩‍🍳🗺️🎤
+I hope to develop and find satisfaction in every beautiful creation💖